-If you have watched genealogy shows like Who Do You Think You Are? then you probably think that researching your family tree is easy.
-After all you just follow the celebrity’s journey and discover everything about their ancestors.
+If you like watching genealogy shows like Who Do You Think You Are? then you probably think that researching your family tree is easy.
+After all, you just follow the celebrity’s journey and discover everything about their ancestors.

 Do you have the time and money?

 However, it’s not as easy as you think.
 Research for these shows has already been conducted beforehand by professional genealogists and archivists.